 1. Supervise Play

-Even though toys are safe, it is important to supervise children while they play to ensure they are using the toys appropriately.
+Even if the toys are safe, it's important to supervise children while they play to ensure they are using the toys appropriately.

 2. Variety is Essential

 Offer a variety of toys to stimulate different areas of development.
-Rotate the toys available to keep your child interested.
+Use a rotation of available toys to maintain the child's interest.
 You can learn more about this method here.

-While there are children who can play alone, for many this task requires the presence of an adult as a role model.
-It is common for young children to need the presence and interaction of an adult when they play, which also strengthens the emotional bond and allows parents to observe the development and interests of their children.
+While some children are able to play independently, for many others this task requires the presence of a responsible adult.
+It is common for young children to need the presence and interaction of an adult in their play, which also strengthens the emotional bond and allows parents to observe the development and interests of their little ones.

 4. Observe the Child's Preferences

-Pay attention to the toys and activities that interest your child the most.
-This can give you clues about the areas they enjoy the most and in which they are most developed.
-This way, you will avoid the frustration of having “extra” toys or toys that are not suitable for the child’s developmental stage.
+Pay attention to the toys and activities that interest your child most.
+This can give you clues about the areas they enjoy most and in which they are most developed.
+This way you will avoid the frustration of having "too many" toys or toys that are not suitable for the child's developmental stage.

-While some electronic toys can be educational, too much screen time can be harmful .
+While some electronic toys can be educational, excessive screen time can be harmful .
 Prioritize toys that encourage physical activity and human interaction.

 Conclusion

-Choosing the best toys for 2-year-olds is an essential part of supporting and promoting your child’s healthy and happy development.
-By considering safety, cognitive stimulation, physical development and social skills, you can ensure that you’re providing the best opportunities for your little one to grow and have fun.
+Choosing the best toys for 2-year-olds is an essential part of supporting and promoting your child's healthy and happy development.
+By considering safety, cognitive stimulation, physical development, and social skills, you can ensure you are providing the best opportunities for your little one's growth and fun.

-For more tips and recommendations, be sure to follow our blog and stay up to date with the latest news on children's toys!
+For more tips and recommendations, be sure to follow our blog and stay up-to-date on the latest news in children's toys!